cillian00/template-readme/README.md

 ![][detail]

-#### Component catalogue.
+### Component catalogue.

-[ Use the Storyboook UI to highlight the new components for which you developed stories.] e.g.
+[ Use the Storybook UI to highlight the new components for which you developed stories.] e.g.
 ![][stories]

 ## Caching.

-[ List the TMDB server state the app caches - additional to that covered in the labs.
-Include a screenshot(s) of the react-query dev tools to validate your list] e.g.
+[ List the TMDB server state cached by the app - additional to that covered in the labs.
+Include a screenshot(s) of the react-query dev tools to validate your list.]

+e.g.
 + Discover movies (pagination support)
 + Movie details